Reconstruction of stochastic 3-D signals with symmetric statistics from 2-D projection images motivated by cryo-electron microscopy: Introduction

 \subsection{Heterogeneity}

-Heterogeneity is the idea that instances of a particle can differ.
-Because individual images are recorded of each instance of the particle, heterogeneity among the frozen instances is measurable.
+Instances of a particle can differ, i.e., the particles are heterogeneous.
 Two mechanisms by which heterogeneity can occur are compositional differences and flexibility.
 An eukaryotic 80S ribosome can be an example of a particle with compositional differences.
 Such a ribosome (i) has a molecular mass of about $3.2\times 10^6$ Dalton, (ii) has dimensions of 250--300~{\AA}, and (iii) is composed of about 80 protein molecules plus about 4 RNA molecules.
 The ribosome's function is to assemble on the mRNA that will be translated into the corresponding protein molecule and catalyze the translation.
 Such a ribosome has been reported to have compositional variability~\cite{SlavovSemrauAiroldiBudnikVanOudenaardenRibosomeHeterogeneityCellReports2015} and such variability is one source of heterogeneity.

-Flexibility is a second source of heterogeneity, as is indicated by the fact that many proteins have an x-ray crystallography structure that does not show the entire protein amino acid sequence (which is separately known from molecular biology methods) but rather lacks certain disordered portions of the molecule.
+Flexibility is a second source of heterogeneity, as is indicated by the fact that the protein structures obtained from X-ray crystallography experiments do not always show the entire protein amino acid sequence (which is separately known from molecular biology methods) but rather lacks certain disordered portions of the molecule.
 When heterogeneity is due to particle motions, at least large-space long-time characteristics of the motion are preserved in the frozen specimen that is imaged because the freezing to the temperature of liquid nitrogen is fast ($10^6$ ${}^\circ$C/sec with vitrification occurring in $10^{-4}$ sec~\cite{DubochetAdrianChangHomoLepaultMcDowallSchultzEarlyCryoEMQuarterlyRevBiophys1988}).

+As is described in the second paragraph of Section~\ref{sec:introduction}, the image shows many instances of the particle.
+Subimages showing individual instances are extracted and used for further processing.
+This extraction process has errors which complicate characterizing the heterogeneity of the instances.

 When all instances of the particle are identical, standard software (e.g., Refs.~\cite{TangPengBaldwinMannJiangReesLudtkeJSB2007EMAN2,ScheresRELIONimplementationJMB2012,Shaikh...Frank.spider.NatureProtocols2008}) can typically compute a structure.
 When each instance of the particle comes from one of a few number of classes (typically less than ten) and all instances in a class are identical (described as discrete heterogeneity), standard software (e.g., Refs.~\cite{TangPengBaldwinMannJiangReesLudtkeJSB2007EMAN2,ScheresRELIONimplementationJMB2012,Shaikh...Frank.spider.NatureProtocols2008}) can often compute a structure for each class.